crcn/browsertap/docs/machine-learning.md

 - infastructure in place for launching any app.
 Just need a robo agent.
 - could be its own product (probably should be)

+#### Rambling

+- Ability to recursively identify patterns in how it understands what bugs might be in a particular instance.
+Needs to also pay attention to multiple false positives & false negatives - possibly identifier for a flakey part of the system.
+- Should display notice warnings for any visual differences
+- Should be able to spin up an infinite amount of workers for tasks
+- Should test speeds, email clients, screen resolutions
+- Confidence score of according to a particular task.
+If it fails, then move onto the next item.
+Otherwise throw an error.
+If a route has been picked, then use that next time.
+If it fails next time then re-start then go back to #1.
+- Should be able to identify various shapes and attach metadata about them - descriptors of what they mean.
+This also applies to text.
+Text in itself should not be keyed up against a database, but instead keyed based on what it *looks* like.
+This is important especially for mispelled inforation.
+- location of any text element should take into consideration other contexts such as language.